Content Regulation / Censorship, Defamation / Reputation, Political Expression

 There is a Spanish language version of this case available.
 View Spanish version

-Humberto Antonio Palamara Iribarne, a retired military officer, received a conviction from the military criminal justice system for attempting to publish a book that criticized the Navy and over a series of comments to the media while the proceeding against him was ongoing.
+The Inter-American Court of Human Rights heard the case of Humberto Antonio Palamara Iribarne, a retired military officer, who had received a conviction from the military criminal justice system for attempting to publish a book that criticized the Navy and over a series of comments to the media while the proceedings against him were ongoing.
 As part of the criminal proceedings, he was ordered to withdraw from circulation all physical and electronic copies of the book.
-The Inter-American Court of Human Rights heard the case and concluded the actions of the Chilean State constituted prior censorship and the military criminal justice rule on contempt that was applied to Palamara Iribarme imposed disproportionate penalties.
+The Court concluded both that the actions of the Chilean State amounted to prior censorship and that the military criminal justice rule on contempt that was applied to Palamara Iribarme imposed disproportionate penalties.
 As a consequence of violating the right to freedom of expression, among others, the Court ordered the State of Chile to annul the convictions that had been imposed, allow the publication of the book, return the copies that were seized, pay damages and modify its domestic legislation in order to guarantee freedom of thought and expression.

 A 1988 military ordinance of the Chilean Navy forbade anyone who is a member of the Navy or at its service to publish articles criticizing the Navy or the State.
 It also prohibited publishing references to secret, reserved or confidential topics or that would compromise the institution’s good name.
 Additionally, the ordinance allowed Navy personnel to publish in their own name after obtaining authorization from the competent naval commander or authority [par.
 63.7]